bianca9901/django-project/README.md

 The issue stemmed from the fact that I used Bootstrap 5 in my base.html and when I initially Googled Bootstrap modals unfortunately the first result was the documentation for Bootstrap 4 which was the syntax I was trying to use in my code.
 This syntax did indeed not have the **bs** attribute as mentioned in the Stack Overflow answer.

 It was my fault that I had not checked the version of the modal.
-Good news is that when I changed to v.5 for the modal documentation in Bootstrap, (the version of Bootstrap that I used in my base.html) The modal would work as expected.
+The good news is that when I changed to v.5 for the modal documentation in Bootstrap, (the version of Bootstrap that I used in my base.html) The modal would work as expected.

 This situation served as a valuable lesson in staying up-to-date with framework changes.